dresden-ocl/doc/README.md

-doc
+#MANUAL OF DRESDEN OCL FOR ECLIPSE

-===
+This directory contains the manual of Dresden OCL for Eclipse.

-The development and user documentation of Dresden OCL
+The Latex files to edit the manual are located in the 'tex' sub- directory.